 1. They want you to say no.

 They need your boundaries, but more interestingly, they want them.
 Giving them clearly defined lines of what is appropriate and what is not creates security for kids.
-However, just because they want those boundaries doesn’t mean that they aren’t going to push against them and they will.
+However, just because they want those boundaries doesn’t mean they aren’t going to push against them—and they will.
 That’s how they figure out if what you say is true and real.
 It’s your job to say no, stick to it, and explain to them why that boundary exists.
 Then you need to respond with consistency, nurturing, and compassion when they step out of bounds.
 That is also not to say that boundaries never change or widen, particularly as they mature.

 2. They are desperate for your approval.

 Unless they perceive you as untrustworthy, this is the reason they get so annoyed and roll their eyes at your correcting.
 For right or wrong, they are feeling your disapproval as a person.
 It’s a feeling of rejection.
-I’m not saying to not correct, but having an awareness of how they are receiving your feedback may change how you do it and how often.
+I’m not saying not to correct, but having an awareness of how they are receiving your feedback may change how you do it and how often.

 3. They want your guidance rather than your expectations.